MoniMurray/piano-teacher/README.md

 The Biography section allows the user see the biography of the Piano teacher overlaid on three further images, following UX 'Rule of 3'.

-### The Footer

-The footer section includes links to the relevant social media sites for the Piano Teacher.
-The links will open to a new tab to allow easy navigation for the user.
-The footer is valuable to the user as it encourages them to keep connected via social media.
-The footer also includes an external link to the Royal Irish Academy of Music from where they can purchase Grade music and register for Grade exams.
-The footer section will be common to the three pages of the website.

-### Lessons
+## Lessons page

-The Lessons page will provide the user with information about the lessons provided by the Piano Teacher and what they broadly cover.
+The Lessons page provides the user with information about the lessons provided by the Piano Teacher and what they broadly cover.
-This section is valuable to the user as they will be able to easily identify lessons provided for Adults and lessons provided for Children, where those lessons are taught - In Person or Online - the duration of those lessons and what they cover.
+This section is valuable to the user as they will be able to easily identify both the lessons provided for Adults and the lessons provided for Children, the duration of those lessons and what they cover.

-### Get in Touch
+## Get in Touch page

-This page will allow the user to Get in Touch with the Piano Teacher.
-The user can also sign up for a piano lesson.
-The user will be asked to submit their full name and email address.
-The user will be required to select a radio button to specify if they would like to take this lesson In Person or Online; indicate, by ticking a checkbox, whether they have previous experience taking piano lessons; and, use a radio button selection to specify whether the user is an Adult signing up for lessons for themselves, or whether the user is a Parent signing up for lessons for their child.
+This page allows the user to submit a Form to book a lesson with the fictional Piano Teacher.
+The user is required to enter their full name and email address.
+The user is required to select a radio button to specify if they would like to take this lesson In Person or Online; indicate, by ticking a checkbox, whether they have previous experience taking piano lessons; and, use a radio button selection to specify whether the user is an Adult signing up for lessons for themselves, or whether the user is a Parent signing up for lessons for their child.
 The user will submit their information via a 'Submit' button.

 <!-- For some/all of your features, you may choose to reference the specific project files that implement them.